Best Psychology Summer Programs – 2026

 Wake Forest’s Psychology Institute seeks to provide students who are interested in pursuing a major or career in the psychological sciences with a hands-on introduction to the field.
 As such, they’ll explore the brain, emotions, and senses while completing an observational study.

 Students spend approximately four to five hours per day in class covering topics like the psychology of addiction, neuroscience, and the disordered brain.
-They’ll then spend another few hours per day engaging in hands-on activities like dissecting a sheep brain, working in a sensory perception lab, and conducting research.
+They’ll then spend another few hours per day engaging in hands-on activities like dissecting a sheep’s brain, working in a sensory perception lab, and conducting research.
 Moreover, students network with professionals and receive mentorship.

-Outside of academics, students participate in evening social programming and are fully immersed into life on campus.
+Outside of academics, students participate in evening social programming and are fully immersed in life on campus.
 Although applications are accepted on a rolling basis, students would be wise to apply early—these psychology summer programs fill quickly.
 Furthermore, application components include two essays and a teacher recommendation.

 Is neuroscience more your jam?
 Check out Wake Forest’s Neuroscience Institute, which has a similar format and goals.

-7) Johns Hopkins Psychology & Brain Sciences Summer Programs
+9) Johns Hopkins Psychology & Brain Sciences Summer Programs

-• Location: Online
+• Instructional Method: Online

 • Program Length: 2 weeks